the-guild-org/docs/.changeset/curly-beds-run.md

 '@theguild/components': patch
 ---

 Added open graph type to website pages.
-By default type is 'website'.
-And, added to head missing attribute lang=en
+By default type is 'website'